wantedguy/Solutions/readme.md

  -- npm install express

 Task2: dataManipulation.js
- -- Install pacakge using the command: npm install readline-sync
+ -- Install pacakage using the command: npm install readline-sync

 Task3: async-fileHandling.js
- -- Install pacakge using the command: npm install line-reader -- Make changes in data.txt to see the count of words in a data.txt file
+ -- Install package using the command: npm install line-reader\
+ -- Make changes in data.txt to see the count of words in a data.txt file